pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

-In the Above example the XML is ended with “\</ZStatus\>”
+In the Above example the XML is ended with ï¿½\</ZStatus\>ï¿½

-Here is the parser I’m using and it has shortcomings
+Here is the parser Iï¿½m using and it has shortcomings